 To install or activate a Box, visit the Manage Boxes link.
 Any add-on Boxes you’ve installed will appear on this page; to activate a Box, simply tick the checkbox next to a Box’s name, and then click the Save Boxes button in the upper right.

 Finally, some of the add-on Boxes you install may come with associated options pages.
 If so, these pages will be available as links in the Boxes Menu.
 You can see an example of this in the video linked above.

-The More Menu contains two items that you’ll need to reference from time to time: system status information and your current Thesis version number.
+The More Menu contains three items you’ll need to reference from time to time: your license key, system status information, and current Thesis version number.